crisfsoliveira/todolist/README.md

 # todolist
-Build a to do list with Angular
+To do list build with angular